 The Kankakee area has many bridges and culverts that carry traffic over streams flowing to the Kankakee River.
 Over the last few years, several bridges that carry high volumes of traffic have been replaced.
-I-57 has had new bridges that that include spans over Kankakee River in Kankakee and over IL-50 in Bradley.
+I-57 has had new bridges that span over the Kankakee River in Kankakee and IL-50 in Bradley.
 Other newly replaced bridges that carry traffic over I-57 include Bourbonnais Parkway, North Street, and St. George Road.
 U.S. 45/52 over I-57, in Kankakee, was recently resurfaced.
 IL-17 over Baker Creek has new bridges, too.
-IL-115 over Gar Creek was recently replaced, as well as 4000N Road over Soldier Creek.
-Additional bridges that have been programmed in the KATS TIP are Waldron Road and Larry Power Road over I-57; I-57 over the Norfolk Southern Railroad and Grinnell Road; and Armour Road over the Canadian National Railroad.
+Additional bridges that are programmed in the KATS TIP are Waldron Road and Larry Power Road over I-57; I-57 over the Norfolk Southern Railroad and Grinnell Road; and Armour Road over the Canadian National Railroad.
 The engineering phases of new bridges also take into consideration the needs for non-motorized modes of transportation.
 Examples of this would include the new North Street Bridge and St. George Road Bridge, which did not previously have non-motorized amenities.

 The FAST Act has continued to fund the bridges under the National Highway Performance Program (NHPP), which was added under MAP-21.
 Previously, bridges were funded under the Highway Bridge Program (HBP).
-While the NHPP is often used to fund projects on the national highway system, it may be used for non-NHS bridges on the federal-aid highway system as long as the Interstate System and NHS bridge condition requirements are satisfied.
+While the NHPP is often used to fund projects on the national highway system, it may be used for non-NHS bridges on the federal-aid highway as long as the Interstate System and NHS Bridge Condition provision requirements are satisfied.